North Carolina Medicaid Definition

 Income & Asset Limits for Eligibility

-There are several different Medicaid long-term care programs for which North Carolina seniors may be eligible, and the eligibility requirements and benefits vary based on the program.
-Further complicating eligibility is the fact that not only does the state of North Carolina offer multiple pathways towards eligibility, but the criteria also varies based on if one is single or married.
+There are several different Medicaid long-term care programs for which North Carolina seniors may be eligible.
+These programs have varying eligibility requirements and benefits.
+Further complicating eligibility are the facts that North Carolina offers multiple pathways towards eligibility and the criteria varies based on marital status.

-2) Medicaid Waivers / Home and Community Based Services – Limited number of participants, and waiting lists may exist.
-Provided at home, adult day care or in assisted living.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – This is not an entitlement program; The number of participants is limited and wait lists may exist.
+Benefits are intended to delay nursing home admissions and may be provided at home, adult day care, or in assisted living.
+More on Waivers.

-As mentioned above, eligibility for these programs is complicated by the facts that the criteria vary with marital status and that North Carolina offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a North Carolina Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all of the criteria does not mean one is ineligible or cannot become eligible for Medicaid in North Carolina.
 More.

 |Type of Medicaid||Single||Married (both spouses applying)||Married (one spouse applying)|

 |Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required||Income Limit||Asset Limit||Level of Care Required|